IBM/aspera-cli/docs/README.erb.md

 #### Optional gems

-Some additional gems are required for either development, or some runtime specific features.
+Some additional gems are required for either development or specific runtime features.
 For JRuby, some replacement gems are proposed, or are not available at all.
 Those are not installed as part of dependencies because they involve compilation of native code but concern less-used features.